jina-ai/jina/README.md

 <!-- README-CLIENT-END -->

-, which prints the following results:
+This prints the following results:

 ```text
          Client@1608[S]:connected to the gateway at localhost:12345!